 Audio Summary by AI

-Let an AI walk you through the highlights of this post in a simple, conversational style.
+Short on time?
+Let our AI guide you through the core highlights of this analysis in a quick, conversational overview.

-• The Pelicans—Miyazaki’s Self-Portrait Devouring Talent
+• The Starving Pelicans: The Guilt of Devouring Talent

-• From “Malice-filled Stones” to “Friends”
+• From “Malice-Filled Stones” to “Friends”

 A heading with the catchphrase 'Who is the Granduncle?' superimposed on a background featuring the Granduncle, a character from the movie 'The Boy and the Heron,' looking forward with long white hair and a prominent mustache.